AugustMiller/circle-calculator/readme.md

 ### Deployment

-The entire `public` directory can be uploaded to a server at any time!
+The entire `docs` directory can be uploaded to a server at any time!
+It's also automatically published to GitHub Pages, [here](https://augustmiller.github.io/circle-calculator).

 ### Docker?